yangxue0827/homepage_cloudflare/src/publication/papers/2023_ICLR_H2RBox.md

 ---
-title: H2RBox Horizontal Box Annotation is All You Need for Oriented Object Detection
+title: 【H2RBox】Horizontal Box Annotation is All You Need for Oriented Object Detection
 authors:
   - Xue Yang
   - Gefan Zhang